 That’s why it’s important to minimize forms and allow for auto-fill, as well as to give users control over how they enter information with third-party logins (from Facebook or Google for example).

-The less you demand and the less filling in there is for them, the higher the chance of conversion.
+The less you demand and the less filling in there is for them, the higher the chance of a conversion.
 This is also important to keep in mind when implementing the payment method, which needs to be fast as well as secure.

 We’re going to be seeing a lot more on the topic of mobile ecommerce in the coming year, so make sure to stay updated, following the trends and advancements – the success of your app or website will depend on it.

 The Role of AI and the Future of E-Commerce

 Artificial intelligence and machine learning continue to mold the ecommerce sphere.
 As ecommerce sales develop under the wing of technological advancements, we’re going to be seeing a lot of the technology more accessible and more utilized by small businesses.